OUR FAQ's - FREQUENTLY ASKED QUESTIONS

-Which professional / trade bodies do you belong to?
+Which professional / trade bodies do you and your staff belong to?

 We are qualified specialists of the Institute of Residential Property Management, The Royal Institute of Chartered Surveyors and a regulated member of the Property Ombudsman Redress Scheme which is approved by Trading Standards and an accredited member of the Leasehold Knowledge Partnership.

 What are your typical response times to calls/email queries?